IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Souls of Byte are now a post-Hellion Drop (Hellion Core only drops them after the entire fight is beaten)

+-Added some flavor text to the Jabb-a-wacky to hint how to get it

+-Most non-npc specific SGAmod drops no longer drop from statue spawned NPCs

+-Mudmore and Clay-More were switched on the Celstial Flare and Surt because it made more sense upgrade wise

+-Ragnarok's Brew costs more resources except Styigan Stars and makes 3, to help justify it requiring Styigan Stars

 -Hellion's beam has been given a visual overhaul to fix a bug where it was invisible (see fixed)

+-Buffed Clay-More: now has a ranged attack, at a cost

 -Buffed Cyber Scythe: Now controls in and out twice as fast

 -Buffed Novite Knife: Now carries over a movement speed and jump boost from its source material (granted, from deathmatch)

 -Buffed Geyodo: it really should have did more damage, even if a meager ammount

+-Buffed Gas Passer: double base damage over time, slightly better scaling with enemy HP

 -Nerfed Tactical SMG Rifle: damage lowered to 25 (from 28)